 Simple, one of a kind pieces of art and home decor are increasingly popular amongst buyers especially those that are custom or personalized such as this lovely DIY state sign.

 Aside from being incredibly fun to make, paperweights are on the rise in popularity.
 With most people working from home and learning remotely, beautiful nadture filled paperweights ( such as this fall leaf or dandelion one) are the perfect accessory to any home office.

 Making and selling furniture can be a challenge for many reasons, one of them being the cost and logistics of shipping.
 But we’ve got some clever examples in the video of ways you can offer this type of product in your future shop.

 If you’re still curious about the sorts of things you can make and sell or want to learn more about the process, be sure to join the Resin Crafting with ETI Facebook group.
-It’s a fantastic community of resin crafters who are keen to answer questions and share their own experiences.
-Plus, there are prizes to be won in the group each month, so be sure to join!
+It’s a fantastic community of resin crafters who are happy to answer questions and share their own experiences.
+Plus, there are often prizes to be won with fun resin crafting challenges!